redhat-actions/kn-service-manager/README.md

 ## Passing extra service arguments

-This action provides basic options such as namespace, service name, image and operation to be configured.
-There might be cases where you might want to pass extra arguments to the `kn service <command>`, in those cases you can use `service_params` as shown:
+This action provides basic options such as namespace, service name, image and command to be configured.
+There might be cases where you might want to pass extra arguments to the `kn service <command>`, in those cases you can use `kn_extra_args` as shown:

 Consider an example that you want to add `--max-scale=5` and `--min-scale=1`, then your action snippet will be: